 Beginning with the 2014-2015 academic year, a rural surgery rotation in Carbondale, IL has commenced for third and forth year residents.
 This new rotation provides a procedurally-rich opportunity for residents to gain experience in a broad practice of general surgery, working out of Memorial Hospital, Herrin Hospital, and St. Joseph's Hospital in the Carbondale area.

-Additional residency training programs in most disciplines, including surgical subspecialties such as orthopedics, plastic surgery, urology, and otolaryngology, as well as fellowship level programs in vascular and colorectal surgery, attest to the educational foundation present.
+Additional residency training programs in most disciplines, including surgical subspecialties such as orthopedics, plastic surgery, urology, and otolaryngology, as well as fellowship level programs in colorectal surgery, attest to the educational foundation present.